Uberspace/lab/source/guide_openproject.rst

     protocol: https
   rails_cache_store: :memcache

-In this block, replace <hostname> with your hostname (e.g. stardust.uberspace.de), set the smtp-port to 587, and enter your username and the password for your mailbox.
+In this block, replace ``<hostname>`` with your Uberspace's hostname (e.g. ``stardust.uberspace.de``), set the SMTP port to 587, and enter your username and the password for your mailbox.
 The username includes the domain, e.g. ``isabell@uber.space``.
 The password is the same as your password for ssh.

 .. warning:: The yml-files are sensitive to whitespace.